Yongtae723/LLMFlowOptimizer/README.md

 - [ragas for scoring](https://github.com/explodinggradients/ragas) : Ragas is an evaluation framework for Retrieval Augmented Generation (RAG) pipelines that provides tools based on the latest research for evaluating LLM-generated text to give insights about the RAG pipeline.

-- [LangSmith for scoring and monitoring](https://docs.smith.langchain.com/) : LangSmith is a web-based GUI tool that helps developers debug, test, evaluate, and monitor their LLM (Language Learning Model) applications. we can use LangSmith for evaluation and monitoring.

 ## Step 0 : Environment Setup

 Please click [<kbd>Use this template</kbd>](https://github.com/Yongtae723/LLMFlowOptimizer/generate) to use this repository as template.